AdobeDocs/experience-platform.en/help/edge/personalization/adobe-target/target-overview.md

 ---
-title: Adobe Target and Adobe Experience Platform Web SDK.
+title: Using Adobe Target with the Platform Web SDK
-seo-title: Adobe Experience Platform Web SDK and using Adobe Target
-description: Learn how to render personalized content with Experience Platform Web SDK using Adobe Target
+description: Learn how to render personalized content with the Experience Platform Web SDK using Adobe Target
-seo-description: Learn how to render personalized content with Experience Platform Web SDK using Adobe Target
 keywords: target;adobe target;activity.id;experience.id;renderDecisions;decisionScopes;prehiding snippet;vec;Form-Based Experience Composer;xdm;audiences;decisions;scope;schema;
 ---

-# [!DNL Target] Overview
+# Using Adobe Target with the Platform Web SDK

 Adobe Experience Platform [!DNL Web SDK] can deliver and render personalized experiences managed in Adobe Target to the web channel.
 You can use a WYSIWYG editor, called the [Visual Experience Composer](https://docs.adobe.com/content/help/en/target/using/experiences/vec/visual-experience-composer.html) (VEC), or a non-visual interface, the [Form-based Experience Composer](https://docs.adobe.com/content/help/en/target/using/experiences/form-experience-composer.html), to create, activate, and deliver your activities and personalization experiences.